donvoorhies/d3c/README.md

 However setting up the TouchOSc on an Android-tablet is a breeze (as there isn't that much difference in this case between iOS and Android, apart from the slight differences of their GUI), and so is getting it to talk with Ableton running on Windows, IMHO!</p>
 <p>But if all fails: Either download and install MIDIYoke and follow the instructions here: <a href="https://www.kvraudio.com/forum/viewtopic.php?p=4544922" title="Setup tutorial for TouchOSC on an Android Phone..." target="_blank">https://www.kvraudio.com/forum/viewtopic.php?p=4544922</a></p>
 <p>(Please note the link above is of an older date...)</p>

-<p>Or do as I did, download and install TouchOSC Bridge and let TouchOSC walk you through the process (also aided by the combo of the links listed above) and you'll be up and running in no time...!</p>
+<p>Or just do as I did, download and install TouchOSC Bridge and let TouchOSC walk you through the process (also aided by the combo of the links listed above) and you'll be up and running in no time...!</p>

+<h2>Regarding d3c and Ableton 10.x</h2>
+<p>Since the release of Ableton ver.
+10, I've noticed some rather irritating bugs; I seriously doubt, it's Ableton's or Hexler's fault</p>
+<p>Although, I'm well-aware of these occuring bugs, I haven't had the opportunity to find out what's causing these - let alone fix them!<br> If any of you touchOSC-users out there might know, what might be causing this bug, then please by all means contact me A.S.A.P.!<br> But otherwise I have no current plans regarding me performing a bug-hunt and a fix of the d3c-templates - as for now!</p>
+<p>Just sayin'...</p>

 <h2>Template downloads:</h2>
 <ul>